yanyanzl/yanyanzl/terminal_commands.md

     - The most common practice to hide passwords and secret keys is to use environmental variables.
 Generally, you have to set a variable in bash e.g. export EMAIL_HOST_PASSWORD=my-own-password and then you can use os python module to retrieve it:
         - import os
         - EMAIL_HOST_PASSWORD = os.environ.get("EMAIL_HOST_PASSWORD")
+28. env: list all the enviorenment parameters
+    - export – The command sets environment variables.
+    - unset – The command deletes shell and environment variables.
+    - set – The command sets or unsets shell variables.
+When used without an argument it will print a list of all variables including environment and shell variables, and shell functions.
+    - printenv – The command prints all or the specified environment variables.
+        - USER - The current logged in user.
+        - HOME - The home directory of the current user.
+        - EDITOR - The default file editor to be used.
+This is the editor that will be used when you type edit in your terminal.
+        - SHELL - The path of the current user’s shell, such as bash or zsh.
+        - LOGNAME - The name of the current user.
+        - PATH - A list of directories to be searched when executing commands.
+When you run a command the system will search those directories in this order and use the first found executable.
+        - LANG - The current locales settings.
+        - TERM - The current terminal emulation.
+        - MAIL - Location of where the current user’s mail is stored.
+    - When you launch an app from a shell, the app inherits much of the shell’s environment, including exported environment variables.
+This form of inheritance can be a useful way to configure the app dynamically
+    - Although child processes of a shell inherit the environment of that shell, shells are separate execution contexts that don’t share environment information with each other.
+Variables you set in one Terminal window aren’t set in other Terminal windows.
+    - Permanent environment variables: After you close a Terminal window, variables you set in that window are no longer available.
+If you want the value of a variable to persist across sessions and in all Terminal windows, you must set it in a shell startup script.
+For information about modifying your zsh shell startup script to keep variables and other settings across multiple sessions, see the “Invocation” section of the zsh man page.

+    - How does the shell load the enviorenment variables:
+    - /etc/profile is sourced by login shells
+    - Then, the first available of ~/.bash_profile, ~/.bash_login, and ~/.profile is sourced.

 ## glossory

 ### Files